smebberson/array-sync/README.md

 ## Contributing

-Contributors are welcomed. array-sync comes complete with an isolated development environment.
+Contributors are welcomed.
 You can [read more about contributing to array-sync here](CONTRIBUTING.md).

 ## License